-We have hired additional accounting and finance staff members to augment our current staff and to improve the effectiveness of our closing and financial reporting processes.
+We have accounting and finance staff members to maintain the effectiveness of our closing and financial reporting processes.
 Any inability to retain such personnel would have an adverse impact on our ability to accurately and timely prepare our financial statements.
 We may be unable to locate and hire qualified professionals with requisite technical and public company experience when and as needed.
 In addition, new employees will require time and training to learn our business and operating processes and procedures.
-If our finance and accounting organization is unable for any reason to respond adequately to the demands of being a public company, the quality and timeliness of our financial reporting may suffer, which could result in the identification of material weaknesses in our internal controls.
+If our finance and accounting organization is unable for any reason to respond adequately to the demands of being a public company, the quality and timeliness of our financial reporting may suffer, which could result in the identification of additional material weaknesses in our internal controls.
 Any consequences resulting from inaccuracies or delays in our reported financial statements could cause the trading price of our common stock to decline and could harm our business, operating results and financial condition.